davidhaley/Vive-Music-Lab/README.md

 ### [See how I made this project](http://www.davidhaley.io/portfolio/vr/music-lab).

-Music Lab is a virtual reality application for HTC Vive.
-Taking inspiration from Valve's The Lab, my goal is to learn by prototyping features, then test the features with user tests, while maintaining a quick iteration cycle.
-The results will be compiled and used to create a complete VR experience.
+Music Lab is a virtual reality application for HTC Vive containing a compilation of experiments using real-time spatial audio and player interactions.

 So far, the application features: